shasselquist/rockets_and_balloons/payloads/accel_alt_mag/README.md

 they probably use, so once I figure that out, we're good to go.
 As long as the number changes, we're still learning something.
 ALERT: Turns out this thing is just way way way too slow at making a reading.
 Definitely need to make that go faster, or replace the sensor.

+OK, ended up replacing the BME680 with the LPS25.
+We can only do Temperature and pressure now, but it reads out way more quickly.
+The payload now reads out every 80ms or so, and I've added 3 timestamps for the best time resolution.
+We can interpolate later.

+I've left the old code with the BME680, "run_payload_sd_bme680", But this should probably never be used with rockets.